-GREGORY DAVID Chief Executive Officer, GRI Capital Inc. Gregory David is a member of the Board of Directors.
-He is the Chief Executive Ontario, Canada Officer of GRI Capital Inc. and has been with the company and its affiliates since Age: 47 2003.
+Chief Executive Officer GRI Capital Inc.

+Gregory David is a member of the Board of Directors.
+He is the Chief Executive Officer of GRI Capital Inc., a private management and financial advisory firm, and has been with the company and its affiliates since 2003.
 Prior to GRI Capital Inc., Mr. David provided financial and strategic advisory services to private and public companies from 2000 to 2003.
-Previously, Director since 2004 he worked at Claridge Inc. from 1998 to 2000 and at McKinsey & Co. from 1996 Not independent(1) to 1998.
-He has a Bachelor of Commerce from Queen's University, a Bachelor of Laws from McGill University and a Master of Business Administration from 2014 Annual Meeting of Harvard Business School.
-Shareholders Voting Results % # For: 97.36 55,537,138 Withheld: 1,508,348 2.64 Other Public Company Directorships Board/Committee Memberships Attendance In the Past Five Years: 7/7 (100.0%) Board of Directors Total 7/7 (100.0%)
+Previously, he worked at Claridge Inc. from 1998 to 2000 and at McKinsey & Co. from 1996 to 1998.
+He has a Bachelor of Commerce from Queen's University, a Bachelor of Laws from McGill University and a Master of Business Administration from Harvard Business School.

+Other Public Company Board/Committee Memberships Attendance Directorships in Past Five Years Board of Directors 6/6 (100.0%) - Total 6/6 (100.0%)